 Have students write an essay explaining how the illustrations in The Wild Robot help the reader better understand the story.

 These two videos show how to create robots from common household items.
-Cardboard boxes and plastic cups are painted and glued together.
+Students paint and then glue cardboard boxes and plastic cups together.
 The robots are decorated with buttons, pipe cleaners, and various other materials.